 Come late June and July, it’s worth carrying bug spray.

 Consider bringing some extra clothes, especially early and late in the hiking season.
 Layering is always a great idea.
 I like a lightweight down sweater for instant warmth.
 Always take an extra pair of dry socks in case you get a soaker.

 The closest accommodation option and one of my favourites in Alberta is Mount Engadine Lodge.
 They offer the choice of lodge rooms or glamping tents – along with one yurt for those who want to save a little money.
 From my glamping tent, I walked 175 paces to reach the Rummel Lake trailhead.

 If you not interested in an overnight stay I’d still recommend treating yourself to afternoon tea at Mt Engadine Lodge.
 Reservations are recommended.
-They have great social distancing measures in place so you can feel safe while you sip and eat.
+If the weather is lovey you can enjoy the charcuterie plate outside on the deck with a view.

 Campers might want to check out the Spray Lakes West Campground, about a 35 minute drive away.
-Peter Lougheed Provincial Park there are numerous campsites – Interlakes (first come, first served), Boulton Creek (reservable), Lower Lake (reservable) ,Canyon (first come, first served), Elkwood (reservable) and Mt Sarrail for walk-in tenting.
+In Peter Lougheed Provincial Park there are numerous campsites – Interlakes (first come, first served), Boulton Creek (reservable), Lower Lake (reservable) ,Canyon (first come, first served), Elkwood (reservable) and Mt Sarrail for walk-in tenting.